agrc/gis.utah.gov/_posts/2021-12-14-weaving-the-geospatial-fabric.md

 Our goal is to efficiently weave authoritative data together in a timely manner so that end users are able to access a single stream of data that helps everyone make data-driven decisions.
 Collectively, we all play a role in this process, and it's rewarding to know that the data we create is being used in broader systems to solve large-scale problems.

-If you would like to learn more about GISAC or one of its five subcommittees including the Survey and Mapping Committee, please reach out to {% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.gisac text=' ' hide-punctuation=true %}{% endcapture %}
+If you would like to learn more about GISAC or one of its five subcommittees, including the Survey and Mapping Committee mentioned earlier, please reach out to {% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.gisac text=' ' hide-punctuation=true %}{% endcapture %}
 {{ contact }}.

 ![SGID Hexagon Globe]({% link images/hex_globe_sgid.png %})